xiaogit/xiaogit.github.io/about.md

 permalink: /about/
 ---

-An adventurer knocked into the world of C/C++.
-A ranger came from the mysterious forest NO.1037.
-A meditator waiting for one to come by the side of his shoulders.
+An adventurer from the mysterious forest NO.1037. knocked into the world of C/C++.

 email: agus[at]python.web.id